Stephen King observed in his memoir On Writing,

 “Never hesitate to imitate another writer.
 Imitation is part of the creative process for anyone learning an art or a craft.
 Bach and Picasso didn’t spring full-blown as Bach or Picasso; they needed models.
 This is especially true of writing.”

-3. Storycraft: The Complete Guide to Writing Narrative Nonfiction
+3. Storycraft: The Complete Guide to Writing Narrative Nonfiction (affiliate link)

 By Jack Hart